tonethar/IGME-230-Fall-2019/weekly/week-01A-notes.md

 - publish a traditional multi-page website to the Web.
 The content will be properly "chunked" and the site navigation will be intuitive and easy to use.
 - publish a single-page application (SPA) website portfolio.
 You can see an example here: http://dougwatro.com - this example has eight distinct "pages" of content that are presented on a single Web page.
 - code a Web application that can connect to Web services, and download/display their data.
-- code a DOM Web game that uses HTML/CSS for the User Interface, and JavaScript for game logic & interactivity.
 - code a sprite-based game such as a shooter or platformer utilizing JavaScript and PixiJS.

 ## V. Pedagogy (how this course is taught!)